AlexLipp/thames-sewage/README.md

 ## Installation

-This script uses the `POOPy` package which allows easily interaction with Water Company EDM APIs, and analysis of the data.
-This is available at: [`github.com/AlexLipp/POOPy`](https://github.com/AlexLipp/POOPy).
+This script relies on the `POOPy` package which I have created to allow easy interaction with Water Company Event Duration Monitoring APIs, and analysis of the data.
+This is also freely available at: [`github.com/AlexLipp/POOPy`](https://github.com/AlexLipp/POOPy).

 To access the data stored in the Thames Water API you will need to register for the API [here](https://www.thameswater.co.uk/about-us/performance/river-health/storm-discharge-data#third-party-api).
-The script expects the API keys to be stored as environment variables (details given in the script).
+The script expects the API keys to be stored as environment variables (details given in the [POOPy](https://github.com/AlexLipp/POOPy) repository).

 ## Usage

 The core script is `update.py` which is called automatically every 15 minutes.
-This function calculates a geoJSON file which contains the downstream impact of all active or recently active CSO in the Thames Basin.
+This function, using POOPy functions, calculates a geoJSON file which contains the downstream impact of all active or recently active CSO spills in the Thames Basin.
 Additionally, it creates a JSON file which contains the history of all discharges for all monitors.
-These are automatically uploaded to the AWS bucket which hosts them.
-These are then read by the `www.sewagemap.co.uk` front-end which visualises them.
+These are automatically uploaded to the Amazon Web Services bucket which hosts them.
+The data is then fronted using the CloudFront delivery service.
+The files are read by the `www.sewagemap.co.uk` front-end which visualises them.